Lockerbie: Recent history

+Transport

+Lockerbie railway station is a stop on the West Coast Main Line.
+Avanti West Coast and TransPennine Express provide services to Edinburgh Waverley, Glasgow Central, Liverpool Lime Street, Manchester Piccadilly, Manchester Airport and London Euston.

+Bus services are provided by Houston's Minicoaches and McCall's Minicoaches; routes link the town to Annan, Dumfries and Gretna.

+Culture

+Architecture

 Much of Lockerbie is built from red sandstone.
 There are several imposing buildings near the centre, including Lockerbie Town Hall, completed in 1880.

+Religion

 A little to the north of the centre is the Dryfesdale Parish Church, with its brightly decorated interior.
 The name Dryfesdale comes from the local river, the Dryfe Water, which joins the River Annan a little to the west of the town.